sundartamang/svelte-kit/README.md

 ### Routes

-- svelter have a file-bases-system routing
+- SvelteKit has a file-based routing system.

+- The "about" and "contact" folders are used for normal routing.

-- Normal rotuing is used on about and contact
+- The "blog" folder is used for nested routes.

-- Nested routes is used on blog
+- The "products" folder is used for dynamic routes.